loicgreffier/spring-boot-ai-quickstarts/chat-memory-in-memory/README.md

-# Chat Stream
+# Chat Memory In-Memory

-This module demonstrates how to create a streaming chatbot application with in-memory context.
+This module demonstrates how to create a streaming chatbot application with in-memory context up to 30 messages.
 It demonstrates the following:

 - How to use the ChatClient API to interact with an LLM model and stream responses.